kelvinloh97/kelvinloh97/README.md

 - 🔭 I’m currently building analytical projects that drive impact.
-- 😄 Proficient in SQL, data preprocessing and analysis, statistics and excel.
-- 🥰 Domain knowledge in structural/civil engineering, real estate and stock investing.
 - 🤔 I’m looking for help with breaking into the data analytics/data science industry.

 - 🌱 I’m currently learning ML/AI algorithms.
 - 👯 I’m looking to collaborate on projects that solve real world problems.
 - 📫 How to reach me: Please connect on instagram/linkedin or email me at kelvinloh97@yahoo.com
 - ⚡ Fun fact: I have pointy ears like Spock from Star Trek.

 **Languages and Tools:**
-- SQL
+- 🥰 SQL
+- 🥰 Domain knowledge in structural/civil engineering, real estate and stock investing.
+- 🥰 Data cleaning and preprocessing
-- Python
+- 🥰 Python
-- Excel
+- 🥰 Excel
-- Statistics and probabilities
+- 🥰 Statistics and probabilities

 **Proficient in following packages:**
 - Pandas